libigl/libigl.github.io/docs/tutorial.md

-In 2018, Barill et al. [^barill_2018] demonstrated how to significantly expediate the computation of the [generalized winding numbers][generalizedwindingnumber] mentioned above.
+In 2018, Barill et al. [^barill_2018] demonstrated how to significantly expediate the computation of the [generalized winding numbers](#generalized-winding-number) mentioned above.
 The original definition of generalized winding numbers for triangle meshes is also extended to (oriented) point clouds.